XiaoYuSiang/MuographyAnaV3.05Det-/README.md

 ### 11.If the program or the graph has something wrong, or the graph for result has something that needs to improve.
 Please connect with Yu Siang Xiao.

 Thank you for your use.

-# Revise the issue regarding the inconvenient use of the 'BDINV[]' array in 'AnaVariable.h' by replacing its function with 'int BDCheck(int b)' from 'GobelFunctions.h'.